Exploring Global Health Challenges

 - Funding for global-health-related thesis research projects

-- Funding: All HGC internships come with a stipend to defray the cost of living expenses and international travel.
+- Funding: All GHP internships come with a stipend intended to cover all essential living expenses plus travel to/from the internship site.
 Stipend levels vary depending on the internship location and duration.

 How to Apply

-Princeton students can apply to HGC internships using the university's Global Programs System (GPS), except where otherwise stated in the description below.
-For applications through GPS, click the button next to each internship description below for details in GPS and instructions on how to apply.
+Princeton students can apply to GHP internships using the university's Global Programs System (GPS), except where otherwise stated in the description below.
+For applications through GPS, click the button next to each internship description for details and instructions on how to apply.
 (If there is no button linking to GPS then the internship is not currently accepting applications.)

 Support for Unpaid Global Health Internships

-- Funding: The Health Grand Challenge (HGC) provides funding for unpaid internships that undergraduates identify independently.
+- Funding: The Global Health Program (GHP) also provides funding for unpaid internships that undergraduates identify independently.

 How to Apply

-For unpaid internship opportunities that relate to global health or infectious disease, students must apply through the Student Activities Funding Engine (SAFE).
+For unpaid internship opportunities that relate to global health or infectious diseases, students must apply through the Student Activities Funding Engine (SAFE) starting in February 2018.
 Do NOT apply directly to the Health Grand Challenge / Center for Health and Wellbeing.

-Chronic Disease Research Institute, Zhejiang University School of Public Health - China
+Chronic Disease Research Institute, Zhejiang University School of Public Health - Hangzhou, China

 The Chronic Disease Research Institute (CDRI) at Zhejiang University School of Public Health is committed to conducting high-quality research on the prevention and treatment of obesity, metabolic syndrome, hypertension, diabetes, cardiovascular disease, and other related chronic diseases.
 Currently, CDRI primarily aims to develop research on obesity and related chronic diseases, such as cardiovascular disease, hypertension, diabetes, etc. Research at CDRI spans across many disciplines, including molecular biology, basic medicine, clinical medicine, epidemiology, health economics, biomedical engineering, nutrition and sports science research, etc. CDRI has also developed five research bases to support its research study.